GeekBerry/conflux/packages/conflux-client/api.md

 - `string` parentHash: Hash of the parent block.
 - `string[]` refereeHashes: Array of referee hashes.
 - `number|null` epochNumber: The current block epochNumber in the client's view. `null` when it's not in best block's past set.
-- `boolean` stable: Ff the block stable or not
+- `boolean` stable: If the block stable or not
 - `string` nonce: Hash of the generated proof-of-work. `null` when its pending block.
 - `number` gas: The maximum gas allowed in this block.
 - `string` difficulty: Integer string of the difficulty for this block.